jmhayes3/rbf/README.md

 ## Overview

 RBF is a framework for building and managing bots that interface with Reddit.
-It is designed to be simple to use, and simple to extend.
+It is designed to be easy to use and simple to extend.

 This project was started with two primary goals in mind:

-1. Lower the barrier to entry for creating Reddit bots (no coding required).
+1. Lower the barrier to entry for creating Reddit bots.
 2. Be scalable without depending on third-party cloud services.

-## Getting Started
+## Installing

-### Installation
+### Poetry

     $ git clone https://github.com/jmhayes3/rbf.git
     $ cd rbf
     $ poetry install

-### Usage

-Start the engine:

-    $ rbf engine

-Start web app:

-    $ rbf web

 ### Docker

-Spin up a dev environment using docker compose:
+Start the application using docker compose:

     $ docker compose -f docker-compose.dev.yml up

 Then, point your browser at <http://localhost:8000> to access the web application.